 - Change your thought pattern.
 Affirmations are so helpful!
 For example, instead of saying in your head, “I’m going to mess up ______, and I’m going to look like _____,” you could say “I know my information, I am confident and capable of this.”
 Many times your emotional brain is in charge, but by saying your affirmation, you can put your intellectual brain in charge, instead

-- Turn off the tv and the news
+- Turn off the tv, social media and the news

 - Know when to say no. Overextending yourself will surely create anxiety and stress